montanezjorge/InvokerInfrastructure/README.md

 Pedagogical C# framework for building programs using a functional paradigm approach.
 It provides a way of bulding a program as a tree of tasks.

-As an example, what follows is the specifycation of the encrypt operation of the AES algorithm in this framework:
+As an example, what follows is the specification of the encrypt operation of the AES algorithm in this framework:

 ```
 var encryptionConfiguration =